-Home » Discrimination in the Workplace » Proving Age Discrimination in the Workplace
+Home » Discrimination in the Workplace » Age Discrimination in the Workplace

 Legal content fact checked by Charles E. Joseph

-Protect Your Rights with a New York Age Discrimination Lawyer
+Protect Your Rights with an Age Discrimination Attorney

 Have you experienced age discrimination at work?
 Mistreating a job applicant or employee because of their age violates the law.
 While federal laws only apply to workers over the age of 40, New York state and city laws protect workers of all ages from discrimination.

 Learn about your rights under age discrimination laws and how to prove age discrimination at work.
-If you experience age discrimination at work, a New York age discrimination attorney can help.
+If you experience age discrimination at work, an age discrimination attorney can help.

 Contact New York discrimination lawyer Charles Joseph for a free consultation to protect your rights.
 Charles Joseph’s firm has recovered more than $140 million for clients.
 Reach out today for a free, confidential consultation.